larryhastings/correlate/README.md

 rather than all possibly-connected matches with the same score.

 Removed `key_reuse_penalty_factor`.
-In the early days of **correlate**, I thought redundant keys were uninteresting.
-Initially **correlate** didn't even understand rounds; if you mapped the same key to the same value twice, it only retained one mapping (the one with the higher weight).
-Later I added rounds, but they didn't seem to add much signal.
+In the early days of **correlate**, it didn't understand rounds; if you mapped the same key to the same value twice, it only remembered one mapping, the one with the highest weight.
+Later I added rounds but they didn't seem to add much signal.
-So I added `key_reuse_penalty_factor`, so you could turn it down, in case it was adding more noise than signal.
+I thought redundant keys were uninteresting.
+So I added `key_reuse_penalty_factor`.
+That let you turn down the signal they provided, in case it was adding more noise than actual useful signal.
 It wasn't until the realization that `key->value` in round 0 and `key->value` in round 1 were conceptually *two different keys* that I really understood how redundant mappings of the same key to the same value should work.
-And once rounds maintained distinct counts of `keys / scores` for the scoring formula, redundant keys in different rounds became *way* more informative to the final score.
+And once rounds maintained distinct counts of `keys / scores` for the scoring formula, redundant keys in different rounds became *way* more informative.
 I now think `key_reuse_penalty_factor` is dumb and worse than useless and I've removed it.
 If you think `key_reuse_penalty_factor` is useful, please contact me and tell me why!
 Or, quietly just pre-multiply it into your weights.